ChanceYoung/ChanceYoung.github.io/projects/objectiveoptional.md

 At that point, we were three days into our 10-day deadline, and the itch to _actually start building_ got too strong to ignore.
 So, I jumped in and began setting up a standard character scene in the Godot Game Engine.

 ## The Long, Winding Road
 I messed around with mechanics until I got a neat little "weighted object" mechanic going, as well as sliding along a particular surface.
-Highlight the node structure of tilemap layers used to make the slippery nature togglable
+Highlight the node structure of tilemap layers used to make the slippery nature togglable, the door connection points, etc.

 ## The Mad Dash
 Unfortunately, we were running out of time.
 While my wife worked out some UI pieces, I started in on level design.
 I WISH I would have started with level design.
 Easily the hardest part to do.
-It is one thing to come up with some interesting mechanics, code them up, and get them working in a test space, but a
+It is one thing to come up with some interesting mechanics, code them up, and get them working in a test space, but a whole other thing to make them work within the context of a real game space. deciding how to tell the player what to do was a challenge, as we were running out of time and couldn't begin to fathom implementing the dialogue system we had envisioned.
+A crud task list was devised, and I got task triggers and creation up and running.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0MTM1OTg0OCwtMTA1MDY3MzQ3NSw2Nz
+eyJoaXN0b3J5IjpbMTM4Njc4Mjk4MiwtMTA1MDY3MzQ3NSw2Nz
 Q3MzE0ODYsLTY1MzczMjQxMSw5OTEzNzM5ODNdfQ==
 -->